pymedphys/pymedphys/README.rst

 We want you on this list.
 We want you, clinical Medical Physicist, to join our team.
-Even if all you feel comfortable contributing to is documentation.
+We want you if you have a desire to create and validate a toolbox we can all use.
+We want you even if all you feel comfortable contributing to is documentation.

 The aim of PyMedPhys is that it will be developed by an open community of contributors.
 We use a shared copyright model that enables all contributors